Kent and East Sussex Railway: Background

 The Tenterden Railway was the next to be proposed, running from Maidstone to Hastings via Headcorn, Tenterden, and Appledore.
 The section from Headcorn to Appledore was authorised in 1895, and agreement was reached in 1896 with the South Eastern Railway over the operation of the line.
 In 1898, the proposal was abandoned in favour of extending the Cranbrook and Paddock Wood railway to Tenterden and Appledore.
 This was abandoned in 1899 as it was deemed too expensive to construct, and the South Eastern Railway again backed the Tenterden Railway, but no work was done and powers to construct the line lapsed in 1901.

 With the passing of the Light Railways Act 1896, a group of citizens of Tenterden, led by Myles Fenton, proposed a railway line from Robertsbridge to Tenterden—the Rother Valley Railway.
-Assent was granted to construct the line under the act.
+Assent was granted to construct the line by the Rother Valley (Light) Railway Order 1902.
 The contract for the construction of the line was won by London and Scottish Contract Corporation, who sub-contracted the work to Godfrey and Siddelow.
-The work was overseen by Holman F Stephens, who was appointed general manager in 1899 and managing director in 1900.
+The work was overseen by Holman F. Stephens, who was appointed general manager in 1899 and managing director in 1900.
 Stephens attained the rank of lieutenant colonel in the Territorial Army (TA) in 1916 and was subsequently known as Colonel Stephens.